miklevin/MikeLev.in/_posts/2025-03-04-sudo-nixos-rebuild-switch-upgrade.md

 sudo nixos-rebuild switch
 ```

+## Longer Build Times with --upgrade

+For anyone forging this most righteous and worthwhile path, be warned that this
+nixos-rebuild command with the `--upgrade` switch command does quite a bit more
+than the Debain/Ubuntu `apt-upgrade` command, and be ready for a wait of
+anywhere from a half-hour to 2-hours depending on how long it's been since you
+last did it.
+It's deterministic, remember?
+So many parts effectively get rebuilt
+from source!
+And if you've got a lot of CUDA libraries and other things that are
+always changing, it's going to rebuild it all, optimized for your hardware of
+course, so it's totally worth it.

+### Upgrade Strategy and Rollback Safety

+So my advice is just get used to throwing the `--upgrade` switch at the end of
+your "normal" system rebuilds for adding/removing software packages every once
+in awhile, so the change don't accumulate up.
+And because it's deterministic and
+rollbacks are super-easy at startup, if things go wrong with versions, drivers
+or whatever, you just choose your prior state at the boot menu!
+I can't describe
+to you how game-changing the nix way is.

 ## The Core of NixOS: Configuration as Code

 ...which is the standard "rebuild" that Nix people do all the time when they